-SOAR is extremely thankful for the support it receives and extends its heartfelt gratitude to The Albert Tamberchi Foundation for its generosity in 2019.
-The desire to improve the lives of orphaned Armenians is the bonding element among our supporters.
-If you have any questions about SOAR, the institutions we serve, or this report, please contact George S. Yacoubian, Jr., at (610) 213-3452 or by email at gyacoubian@soar-us.org.
+SOAR is extremely thankful for the support it receives and extends its heartfelt gratitude to the Foundation for its generosity in 2020.
+If you have any questions about SOAR or this report, please contact

+George S. Yacoubian, Jr., at (610) 213-3452 or by email at gyacoubian@soar-us.org.